A Message From Bobby

 On to the Future

-As a member of the Maryland Senate, Bobby brings passion, energy, experience, and integrity to his work.
-He continues to inspire the young generation with his constant presence in the schools and hard work on education, juvenile justice, and child welfare.
+Bobby has been serving in the Maryland General Assembly since his election in 1998.
+He is proud of his many legislative accomplishments.
+Bobby brings passion, energy, experience, and integrity to his work.
+He continues to inspire the younger generations with his constant presence in the schools and his hard work on issues of education, juvenile justice, and child welfare.
 Bobby welcomes input from his constituents and works tirelessly to achieve greater communication.
-Bobby is a vigorous advocate for the 11th District and Baltimore County and is truly making a difference in the community and for our State.
+Bobby is a fierce advocate for the 11th District and Baltimore County and is truly making a difference in the community and for our State.